mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 8. Conclusions

-In this article we tried to introduce the Kafka Streams library, a Kafka client library based on top of the Kafka consumers and producers API.
-In detail, we focused on the Stream DSL part of the library, which lets us represent stream's topology at a higher level of abstraction.
-After the introduction of the basic building blocks of the DSL, `KStream`, `KTable`, and `GlobalKTable`, we showed the main operations defined on them, both the stateless and the stateful ones.
+This article tried to introduce the Kafka Streams library, a Kafka client library based on top of the Kafka consumers and producers API.
+In detail, we focused on the Stream DSL part of the library, which lets us represent the stream's topology at a higher level of abstraction.
+After introducing the basic building blocks of the DSL, `KStream`, `KTable`, and `GlobalKTable`, we showed the primary operations defined on them, both the stateless and the stateful ones.
 Then, we talked about joins, one of the most relevant features of Kafka Streams.
-Finally, we wired all together, and we learnt how to start a Kafka Streams application.
+Finally, we wired all together, and we learned how to start a Kafka Streams application.

-The Kafka Streams library is very wide, and it offers many more features than we saw.
-For example, we've not talked about the Processor API, and how it's possible to query directly a state store.
-However, the given information should be sufficient to have a solid base to learn the advanced feature of the awesome and useful library.
+The Kafka Streams library is vast, and it offers many more features than we saw.
+For example, we've not talked about the Processor API and how it's possible to query a state store directly.
+However, the given information should be sufficient to have a solid base to learn the advanced feature of the excellent and helpful library.